-Incapacity payments received in the first 45 weeks after an injury are payable at a rate equal to 100 per cent of your normal weekly earnings—less any amount you are actually earning.
+Incapacity payments received in the first 45 weeks after an injury are payable at a rate equal to 100 per cent of your NWE — less any amount you are actually earning.

 The first 45 weeks of incapacity payments are calculated cumulatively, not consecutively.